 Exploratory data analysis (EDA) is a crucial skill for data scientists.
 It allows them to explore data and find insights that may not be apparent when looking at the raw data.
 By using our Data Science Interview Questions and Answers to help you prepare a data science CV, you’re more likely to feel comfortable during your interview.
 Getting the right skills for data analysis is essential if you want to be successful as a data scientist.

 Exploratory data analysis is a way to gain a deeper understanding of your data by using different techniques and methods.
 By doing this, you can find patterns or insights that you may have missed if you had only used analytic techniques.
 This type of data analysis is important because it can help you better understand your data and identify issues that need to be addressed.
+To master the art of exploratory data analysis and strengthen your skills in data science, consider enrolling in Data Analytics Training in Chennai and gain a comprehensive understanding of EDA techniques.
 Therefore, it is important to include exploratory data analysis in your data science workflow.